 This may be due to sensitisation of the sensory or spinal cord nerve cells, changes to anti-pain nerve pathways or impaired stress response.

 - Altered Gut Function - The gut wall may get stretched causing abnormal contractions.
-Ouch - even sounds painful.
+Ouch - reading that even sounds painful.

 - Activated Immune System - The immune system has control over the gut-brain axis.
 Allergies and other disruptions in the immune system may contribute to abdominal migraines.

 - Abnormal neurotransmitter regulation - While driving a car, there's a balance between the accelerator and break.
 Both are equally important for driving.
 The same is true of the brain.
 There's accelerator and break chemicals which should be balanced.
 An imbalanced system can lead to too much excitation so that the body is more reactive, like in a migraine or abdominal migraine.